A practical framework for analyzing high-dimensional QKD setups

 Elaborate forms of entanglement beyond qubit entanglement are a promising platform to address this issue.
-High-dimensional (HD) entanglement \cite{Kwiat_1997, Barreiro_2005, Martin_2017, Islam_2017, Bouchard_2021, Avesani_2021, Bulla_2022, Sulimany_2023}, besides naturally increasing the key rate per signal, has proven to enhance background noise-resistance \cite{Ecker_2019} in entanglement-distribution tasks.
-States that are entangled in high dimensions can be produced in labs in various degrees of freedom, among others in the temporal domain \cite{Bavaresco_2018, Hu_2020, Schneeloch_2019}, the frequency domain \cite{Ponce_2022}, and in the form orbital angular momentum entanglement \cite{Maxwell_2022}, as well as in combinations of those, leading to hyperentangled states \cite{Sairam_2022, Yasir_2022}.
-However, from the theoretical side, the available tools for calculating secure key rates in high-dimensional quantum systems are rather limited.
-On one hand, there are methods \cite{Sheridan_2010, Doda_2021} requiring Alice and Bob to measure between two and $d+1$ mutually unbiased bases, which is already practically infeasible in low to medium dimensions.
-On the other hand, numerical methods \cite{Araujo_2022, BKPH_2023, Coles_2016, Winick_2018} can avoid impractical measurements but rely on computationally very expensive and RAM-intensive convex optimization procedures.
-These demands are particularly challenging for high-dimensional problems, limiting the practical dimensionality to the low teens with state-of-the-art hardware~\cite{BKPH_2023}, while cutoffs \cite{Lin_2019, Kanitschar_2021, Baeuml_2023} or established reduction methods \cite{Upadhyaya_2021, Kanitschar_2023} known from DM CVQKD cannot be applied for HD QKD protocols.
+High-dimensional (HD) entanglement \cite{Kwiat_1997, Barreiro_2005, Martin_2017, Islam_2017, Bouchard_2021, Avesani_2021, Bulla_2022, Sulimany_2023}, besides naturally increasing the key rate per signal, has proven to enhance background noise resistance \cite{Ecker_2019} in entanglement-distribution tasks.
+High-dimensionally entangled states can be produced in labs in various degrees of freedom, among others in the temporal domain \cite{Bavaresco_2018, Hu_2020, Schneeloch_2019}, the frequency domain \cite{Ponce_2022}, and in the form orbital angular momentum entanglement \cite{Maxwell_2022}, as well as in combinations of those, leading to hyperentangled states \cite{Sairam_2022, Yasir_2022}.
+However, from the theoretical side, the available tools for calculating secure key rates in high-dimensional quantum systems are somewhat limited.
+On the one hand, there are methods \cite{Sheridan_2010, Doda_2021} requiring Alice and Bob to measure between two and $d+1$ mutually unbiased bases, which is already practically infeasible in low to medium dimensions.
+On the other hand, numerical methods \cite{Araujo_2022, BKPH_2023, Coles_2016, Winick_2018} can avoid impractical measurements but rely on computationally costly and RAM-intensive convex optimization procedures.
+These demands are particularly challenging for HD problems, limiting the practical dimensionality to the low teens with state-of-the-art hardware~\cite{BKPH_2023}, while cutoffs \cite{Lin_2019, Kanitschar_2021} or established reduction methods \cite{Upadhyaya_2021, Kanitschar_2023, Lupo_2022, Sidhu_2024} known from DM CV-QKD, where excess dimensions are a burden that needs to be rigorously taken care of, cannot be applied for HD QKD protocols.
 At the same time, recent progress in high-dimensional photonics exceeds those limitations by far and brings forth the need for methods to compute secure key rates in the regime of significantly larger encoding dimensions.